mythril-forge/homebrew-classes/cleric/knowledge/knowledge.md

 At 1st level, you learn two languages of your choice.
 You also become proficient in your choice of two of the following skills: Arcana, History, Nature, or Religion.

-Your proficiency bonus is doubled for any ability check you make that uses either of those skills.
+Your Proficiency Bonus is doubled for any Ability Check you make that uses either of those skills.

 ## Eyes of the Gods
 Also at 1st level, you can use an action to mutter a prayer.